abhn/S3Scan/README.md

 # S3Scan
 A simple script to find open Amazon AWS S3 buckets in your target websites.
 S3 buckets are a popular way of storing static contents among web developers.
-Often, developers tend to set the bucket permissions insecurely during development, and forget to change it in prod, leading to (security) issues.
+Often, developers tend to set the bucket permissions insecurely during development, and forget to set them correctly in prod, leading to (security) issues.

 ### Usecase
 * Searching for insecure S3 buckets in a target website during reconnaissance stage.